-Based on the timing of this transaction, our consolidated financial statements for the year ended December 31, 2020, reflect the results of Pineapple.
+Based on the timing of this transaction, our consolidated financial statements for the years ended December 31, 2021 and 2020, reflect the results of Pineapple.
 Our consolidated financial statements for the year ended December 31, 2019, reflect the results of Pineapple for the portion of the period after the completion of the Pineapple Acquisition.
-Our consolidated financial statements for the year ended December 31, 2018, do not reflect the results of Pineapple.